CasperCX/React-Redux-webshop/README.md

 # React-webshop
-A simple webshop based on React / Redux
+A simple webshop concept with React and Redux

 instructions:
 1. npm install in /server